NiklasEi/wasm-opt-action/Readme.md

 ```
 This will replace your wasm file with the optimized one.

-There is another optional parameter `options` with a default value of `-Os`.
+There is another optional parameter `options` with a default value of `-Os` and a flag to tell the action to optimize multiple files `optimize_all`.
+The flag is set to `"false"` by default.

 The input parameters are passed to `wasm-opt` like so: `<input> -o <output> <options>`.